 Moderator, "A Moot Court Argument on Wallace v.
-Korean Air," Aviation Liability & Insurance, McGill University Institute of Air and Space Law, Oct.
+Korean Air," Aviation Liability and Insurance, McGill University Institute of Air and Space Law, Oct.
 29-31, 2009.
 Montreal, Canada.

 Speaker, “Criminalization of Aviation Accidents,” National Air Transportation Association 2009 Air Charter Summit, June 9, 2009.
 Chantilly, VA.

-Panelist, “The Criminalization of Civil Aviation: A Global Perspective," Embry-Riddle Aeronautical University’s 20th Anniversary Aviation Law and Insurance Symposium, January 7-9, 2009.
+Panelist, “The Criminalization of Civil Aviation: A Global Perspective," Embry-Riddle Aeronautical University’s 20th Anniversary Aviation Law and Insurance Symposium, Jan.
+7-9, 2009.
 Orlando, FL.

 Moderator, "Market-Based Remedies to Airport Congestion: Helpful or Harmful?"
-Webinar, ABA Form on Air & Space Law, October 10, 2008, Washington, D.C.
+Webinar, ABA Form on Air and Space Law, Oct.
+10, 2008.
+Washington, DC.

 Panelist, "Tackling the Issues that LCCs Face," Low Cost Airlines World Americas, June 17-19, 2008.
 Coral Gables, FL.

-Moderator, “Breaking Down Barriers to Global Capital Investment and Ownership,” 28th Annual New York Airfinance Conference, April 21-22, 2008.
-New York, NY
+Moderator, “Breaking Down Barriers to Global Capital Investment and Ownership,” 28th Annual New York Airfinance Conference, Apr.
+21-22, 2008.
+New York, NY.

 Panelist, "Managing Scarce Airport Resources: Slots, Secondary Trading, Auctions, Congestion Pricing, and the Schedules Conferences," Feb.
 10-12, 2008.
 Buenos Aires, Argentina.